 Giro d'Italia: Thomas, Landa & Yates crash en route to Blockhaus

 Team Sky pick up the pieces as Giro d'Italia hopes take a battering

 Cioni praises Landa for saving Team Sky's Giro d'Italia

-In stark contrast to their fortunes at the Tour de France, where they have five of the last six titles, the British team have had a rough time at the Giro over the years, with crashes, abandons, disqualifications, and time penalties all enhancing the race's reputation as the unruly cousin of the more orderly Tour de France.
+In stark contrast to their fortunes at the Tour de France – where Team Sky/Ineos have won seven times in the past eight years – the British team had a rough time at the Giro for many years, with crashes, abandons, disqualifications and time penalties all enhancing the race's reputation as the unruly cousin of the more orderly Tour.

-Starting in 2010 and in the team's first season and first Grand Tour, Cyclingnews charts the team's fortunes over the following eight editions.
+Starting in 2010 and in the team's first season and first Grand Tour, Cyclingnews charts the team's fortunes over the following decade.

 Sky's first taste of the Giro – their first taste of Grand Tour racing – could not be sweeter.
 Bradley Wiggins triumphs on the short opening time trial in Amsterdam and pulls on the first maglia rosa of the race.

 After the first high comes the first low.
-On the flat first road stage, still on Dutch soil, Wiggins is involved in a mass pile-up before being caught up in another crash 7km from the finish, causing him to lose the pink jersey.
+On the flat first road stage, still on Dutch soil, Wiggins is involved in a mass pile-up before being caught up in another crash seven kilometres from the finish, causing him to lose the pink jersey.

 Wiggins begins to shed time on the aggressive stage 7 and that trend continues – even on the next individual time trial – as he insists his primary focus is July's Tour de France.